-Sometimes while working on MS Exchange Server, dirty shutdown issue leaves us perplexed.
-Dirty shutdown situation becomes really hell whenever we encounter it.
-Our large database is at the verge of corruption, after all.
+Sometimes while working on MS Exchange Server, Dirty Shutdown issue leaves us perplexed.
+The dirty Shutdown situation becomes really hell whenever we encounter it.
+Our large database is on the verge of corruption, after all.
 Exchange Error 550 really takes our breath away.

 Here’s what you get from the results:

-Above result conveys that operation terminated with error -550 (JET_errDatabaseDirtyShutdown, Database was not shutdown cleanly.
+The above result conveys that the operation terminated with error -550 (JET_errDatabaseDirtyShutdown, Database was not shutdown cleanly.
 Recovery must first be run to properly complete database

 operations for the previous shutdown).

 Now you can consider soft recovery using eseutil /r command on priv1.edb.
 Run the eseutil /r <priv1.edb> to see if you can perform a soft recovery.
 But if it fails, then you get the following series of error log:

 Logfile base name: priv1.edb

 System files: <current directory>

 Operation terminated with error -1003 (JET_errInvalidParameter, Invalid API para meter).

 Try the hard repair for the inconsistent database by running this command: